flyteorg/flytekit/README.md

 pip install "flytekit[sidecar,spark,schema]"
 ```

-Or install them with the `all` or `all-spark3` directives: `all` defaults to Spark 2.4.x while `all-spark3` defaults to Spark 3.x currently.
+Or install them with the `all` or `all-spark2.4` or `all-spark3` directives which will install all the plugins and a specific Spark version.
-In a future release (starting 0.15.x), support for Spark 2.4 will be deprecated and `all` will be switched to use Spark 3.x.
+ Please note that `all` currently defaults to Spark 2.4.x.
+In a future release (starting 0.15.x), `all` will be switched to use Spark 3.x.

 ```bash